 What Is a Porpoise?

 Porpoises are marine mammals in the order Cetacea.
 The vaquita is both the smallest porpoise and the smallest cetacean in the world.
 It lives in the northern part of the Gulf of California and is critically endangered.
 The harbour porpoise is a little bigger than the vaquita and has a much larger population and distribution.
 It's seen in estuaries and rivers as well as in the ocean.
-In general, the harbour porpoise population is doing well.
+In general, the species is doing well at the moment.
 One subspecies is endangered and one subpopulation is critically endangered, however.

 The order Cetacea includes whales and dolphins as well as porpoises.
 Like their relatives, porpoises are intelligent animals that are well adapted for life in the ocean.
 They resemble dolphins in appearance, but their bodies are generally shorter and stockier than those of dolphins.
 In addition, the fin on their back has a triangular appearance in contrast to the curved or hooked fins of dolphins.

 Differences Between Dolphins and Porpoises

 Front edge of the fin is curved, like a wave

 Front edge of the fin is angled but is relatively straight; fin is shaped like a triangle